YessineBR/deploy_django/README.md

 # Django Deployment Script

 This script automates the deployment of a Django project on a server.
 It handles dependency installation, virtual environment setup, Gunicorn configuration, and Nginx setup as the web server.
-The script also offers optional HTTPS configuration using Certbot for SSL certificates.
+The script includes error handling with automatic rollback capability and optional HTTPS configuration using Certbot.

 ## Prerequisites